Eric Chavez: Minor leagues

-Chavez's high school success was such that in the 1996 Major League Baseball draft, he was selected by the Oakland Athletics in the first round as the tenth pick.
+The Oakland Athletics selected Chavez in the first round, with the tenth pick, of the 1996 Major League Baseball draft.
 Chavez eventually chose a professional baseball career over a full scholarship at the University of Southern California (USC), signing with the Athletics on August 27, 1996.
 His time in the minor leagues was relatively short, lasting just under two seasons.
 He spent the 1997 season playing for the Visalia Oaks, the Single-A team in the Athletics' farm system.
 He played 134 games, all at third base, and hit .271 with 18 home runs and 100 RBI.

 Before the start of the 1998 season, Chavez was promoted to the Double-A Huntsville Stars.
 After 88 games, he had a batting average of .328, 28 home runs, 86 RBIs, 12 stolen bases, and a triple.
 His efforts caused him to be promoted to the Edmonton Trappers, where in 47 games he hit 11 home runs and had a .325 batting average.
 When Edmonton's season finished up on September 8, 1998, he was called up to the major leagues.
 He finished his minor league career by receiving both the Baseball America Minor League Player of the Year Award and the Topps Minor League Player of the Year Award.